garethbirduk/SCANS.Analyzers/README.md

 ### Testing and Running the Analyzers Locally

 To run the analyzers locally or test them in your project, you can use **Roslyn-based test projects** or manually build and test against your codebase.
-Ensure your project is correctly referencing the `SCARS.Analyzers` NuGet package.
+Ensure your project is correctly referencing the `SCANS.Analyzers` NuGet package.

 ## License

-SCARS.Analyzers is licensed under the **MIT License**.
+SCANS.Analyzers is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This project makes use of **Roslyn Analyzers** to enforce architectural rules in .NET.
-- Inspired by the SCARS philosophy, which emphasizes clean code and avoiding shortcuts that lead to technical debt.
+- Inspired by the SCANS philosophy, which emphasizes clean code and avoiding shortcuts that lead to technical debt.